Upscale Print

 What I'd improve next

-- Richer instrumentation around processing quality and order outcomes
+- Deeper instrumentation on processing quality and order outcomes